wcarmon/docs/golang/pros_cons.md

 # Good news

 1. Optimized for readers
-    1. Expressive, but more concise than rust, C++, c, java, ts
+    1. Expressive, but more concise than rust, C++, C, Java, Typescript
     1. Less ways to do things than other languages (eg. loops)
     1. Roughly as concise, but easier to refactor & comprehend than unfamiliar Python, js, ruby, php, perl, etc
 1. [defer](https://go.dev/tour/flowcontrol/12) statement